spacedogXYZ/common-cause-share/_posts/2020-10-09-avoiding-common-vote-by-mail-ballot-mistakes-in-florida.md

 share_text: "Millions of Floridians will be voting by mail this November, many of them for the 1st time.
-To learn about how to avoid making common vote-by-mail ballot mistakes in FL, visit https://www.commoncause.org/florida/vbm/ and click here to share this info with your friends:"
+To learn about how to avoid making common vote-by-mail ballot mistakes in FL, visit https://www.commoncause.org/florida/vbm/.
+Click here to share this info with your friends:"
 share_image: /assets/uploads/GettyImages-519516013-1600x925.jpg
 share_hashtags: vote
 ---